ricsanfre/pi-cluster/docs/_docs/monitoring.md

 Pi Cluster exposes monitoring UIs through Envoy Gateway using Kubernetes Gateway API `HTTPRoute` resources.
 This is used as an alternative to Ingress resources, which are not used in this cluster, and allows to have a more flexible routing configuration and TLS management.

-Each UI is published on its own hostname, attached to the shared `envoy-gateway` `Gateway`:
+Each UI is published on its own hostname, attached to the shared `public-gateway` `Gateway`:

 | UI           | Endpoint                       |
 |:------------ |:------------------------------ |